Irrigation Design & Components

 Using drip lines for tree irrigation can provide the required amount of water over a much longer time period than hand watering, reducing run-off and ensuring that the water penetrates more deeply into the soil structure to minimize surface level rooting.

-A supply pipe will generally bring water to each tree, with a ring of several meters of drip line placed around the base of each tree.
+A supply pipe will generally bring water to each tree, with a ring of several meters of drip line placed around the base of each tree, normally with a drip line that has a 0.15m dripper spacing.
 The number of drippers placed around each tree will be proportional to its size, so for any given watering duration, large trees will receive more water than small trees.

 For reliability it is important to use commercial quality drip lines for watering hedges & trees, rather than consumer grade pipes.
 Commercial grade drip lines are manufactured to very high specifications, and designed to last 10 years.
 Access do not recommend the use of drip lines made from recycled car tyres, as these can have highly variable outputs, and can very quickly degrade and block.